EternalllZM/rtd-codz/docs/source/server_history.rst

 - **April 2020**

-• 04/19/20 - Spoob becomes Moderator in Call of Duty Zombies. *(Retired)*
+APR 19 - Spoob becomes Moderator in Call of Duty Zombies. *(Retired)*

 - **May 2020**

-• 03/18/20 - Server reaches 4000 members.
+MAY 18 - Server reaches 4000 members.

 - **June 2020**

-• 06/13/20 - Server reaches 5000 members.
+JUN 13 - Server reaches 5000 members.

 .. note::
-    :ref:`Unfortunately this milestone was made due to bots.
+    :ref:`Unfortunately this milestone was made due to spam bots.
 The bots were purged and the legitimate milestone was made a day later.`

 - **July 2020**

-07/07/20 - Colden becomes Moderator for Call of Duty Zombies.
+JUL 07 - Colden becomes Moderator for Call of Duty Zombies.

 - **August 2020**

-08/09/20 - Server reaches 6000 members.
+AUG 09 - Server reaches 6000 members.

-08/26/20 - Call of Duty Black Ops: Cold War is announced to include Zombies.
+AUG 26 - Call of Duty Black Ops: Cold War is announced to include Zombies.

-08/31/20 - 2FA enabled for moderators in preparation of becoming a Discovery-listed community server.
+AUG 31 - 2FA enabled for moderators in preparation of becoming a Discovery-listed community server.

 - **October 2020**

-10/18/20 - Server reaches 7000 members.
+OCT 18 - Server reaches 7000 members.

 - **November 2020**

-11/13/20 - Call of Duty Black Ops: Cold War releases.
+NOV 13 - Call of Duty Black Ops: Cold War releases.

-11/17/20 - Server reaches 8000 members.
+NOV 17 - Server reaches 8000 members.
 Discord lowers Discovery requirements to servers with 7,500 members.
 Call of Duty Zombies lists on Server Discovery.

-11/18/20 - trxppie becomes Moderator in Call of Duty Zombies. *(Retired)*
+NOV 18 - trxppie becomes Moderator in Call of Duty Zombies. *(Retired)*

-11/20/20 - Kio becomes Moderator in Call of Duty Zombies. *(Retired)*
+NOV 20 - Kio becomes Moderator in Call of Duty Zombies. *(Retired)*

-11/23/20 - Server reaches 9000 members.
+NOV 23 - Server reaches 9000 members.

-11/25/20 - Trimp becomes Moderator in Call of Duty Zombies.
+NOV 25 - Trimp becomes Moderator in Call of Duty Zombies.

-11/30/20 - Server reaches 10000 members.
+NOV 30 - Server reaches 10000 members.

 - **December 2020**

-12/14/20 - #zombies-discussion is locked due to too many LFG requests inside it.
+DEC 14 - #zombies-discussion is locked due to too many LFG requests inside it.

-12/24/20 - On My Mind becomes Moderator in Call of Duty Zombies.
+DEC 24 - On My Mind becomes Moderator in Call of Duty Zombies.

 2021
 ----
 - **January 2021**

+JAN 23 -

-01/23/21 - Colden becomes Senior Moderator in Call of Duty Zombies
+    • Colden becomes Senior Moderator in Call of Duty Zombies

-01/23/21 - Devour becomes Moderator in Call of Duty Zombies
+    • Devour becomes Moderator in Call of Duty Zombies

 - **February 2021**

-02/15/21 - First self-hosted Call of Duty Zombies bot brought onto server.
+FEB 15 - First self-hosted Call of Duty Zombies bot brought onto server.

-02/22/21 - Appeal server is established for those appealing permanent bans.
+FEB 22 - Appeal server is established for those appealing permanent bans.

-02/24/21 - #zombies-discussion returns after hiatus.
+FEB 24 - #zombies-discussion returns after hiatus.

-02/27/21 - Community Guide system is established.
+FEB 27 - Community Guide system is established.
 Bringing Staff and the active community closer together.

 - **March 2021**

-03/03/21 - Dyno bot is removed after several years of service (downtime was too much).
+MAR 03 - Dyno bot is removed after several years of service (downtime was too much).
 Replaced with Auttaja.

 - **April 2021**

-04/02/21 - On My Mind becomes Administrator in Call of Duty Zombies.
+APR 02 - On My Mind becomes Administrator in Call of Duty Zombies.

-04/07/21 - zombies trivia written and implemented. #trivia channel established.
+APR 07 - zombies trivia written and implemented. #trivia channel established.

-04/08/21 - #nsfw channel removed.
+APR 08 - #nsfw channel removed.

-04/19/21 - Tank Dempsey Bot implemented.
+APR 19 - Tank Dempsey Bot implemented.
 All public utility bots removed (including Auttaja).
 All bots are brought in house and self-hosted.

-04/26/21 - New bot-assisted LFG system is implemented allowing for ease of finding matches.
+APR 26 - New bot-assisted LFG system is implemented allowing for ease of finding matches.

-04/30/21 -
+APR 30 -

     • Trimp becomes Community Manager in Call of Duty Zombies.